camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 ## General Data

 * A generated unique ID for every bridge instance
-* The name of the product (i.e., Camunda Platform RPA Bridge)
+* The name of the product (i.e., Camunda 7 RPA Bridge)
 * The version of the bridge (e.g., 1.0.0)
 * The edition of the product (i.e., enterprise)
 * The name and version of the configured RPA solution